Speak Art As Therapy Exhibition

 This is the one page artist's statement I wrote to go on the wall for my art as therapy exhibition, Speak, in 2020.
 With some of the artworks.

 Speak is a second solo art as therapy exhibition by Xanthe Wyse.
 Xanthe’s first art as therapy exhibition, Spinning Orbit, was two years ago.
 Spinning Orbit was messy, raw and intense artwork to help calm Xanthe’s mind while on a challenging journey towards stabilising bipolar disorder with post-traumatic stress disorder (PTSD).

 Snowball, a cat is a metaphorical self-portrait of a child who was frozen and trying to speak.
-Snowball was the final painting for Spinning Orbit and was not for sale because Xanthe was in a process writing a semi-autobiographical novel called Pet Purpose, which is nearly complete.
+Snowball was the final painting for Spinning Orbit and was not for sale because Xanthe was in a process writing a semi-autobiographical novel, Pet Purpose: Your Unspoken Voice.
 The main character also has bipolar and PTSD.

 Xanthe is now ready to part with Snowball, hoping she will go to a good home.
 Xanthe didn’t have prices for Spinning Orbit as she didn’t want people to judge her art as ‘not good enough’ (Xanthe is also diagnosed with social anxiety disorder).
 Thirteen pieces sold via tender.

 Speak is a collection of artworks since Spinning Orbit while continuing to process PTSD while managing bipolar disorder.

 Xanthe prefers acrylics on canvas for most of her artworks.
 She also likes to make art from re-purposed materials.
 CouRage, a sculpture of a bird-dragon was made from re-purposed materials including cut up paintings left over from Spinning Orbit.